Replace older Clarion radio, retain remote control and save money and time without rewiring.

-Many boat owners are left scratching their heads upon discovering the remote control socket on their new Clarion radio won't fit existing wired remote plug.
-With this scenario, the boat owner is left to either pay thousands of dollars to run a new cable or forfeit the install; but for less than $50, the CCUMRA1 adapter cable makes it possible to install newer Clarion radios and keep existing wired remote controller on upper deck, transom, dive platform etc.
+Many boat owners eager to replace older Clarion cassette deck with newer Bluetooth, Sirius radio are left scratching their heads upon discovering the remote control cable don't fit.
+With this scenario, the boat owner is left to either pay thousands of dollars to run a new cable or forfeit the install; but for less than $50, the CCUMRA1 adapter cable makes it possible to connect Clarion 2009-19 radios to existing wired remote controllers on upper deck, transom, dive platform etc.

 Please review Clarion marine remote Application guide and installation instructions prior to ordering.